 If you believe you are in labor please call your provider’s office (if it is during office hours) or Labor and Delivery (if after office hours or on a weekend).
-A nurse will be able to help you determine the best time and place for evaluation, which could be in your provider’s office, in Labor and Delivery (on Tower 10) or in the Labor, Delivery, Recovery and Postpartum (LDRP) unit (on Parkview 4).
+A nurse will be able to help you determine the best time and place for evaluation, which could be in your provider’s office or in Labor and Delivery (on Tower 10).
 After hours you will be asked to arrive at the Emergency Department and will be directed to the appropriate unit.
 Doors to the hospital close at 9 p.m.

 Labor and Delivery Unit

 Carle Foundation Hospital is proud to offer expectant moms the highest level of quality care in a warm, supportive atmosphere.
 Our Labor & Delivery unit features:

 - High nurse to patient ratios, offering personalized care from unit staff.